Diastasis Recti Surgery to Strengthen Abdominal Muscles After Pregnancy

-Are you disappointed with your bulging tummy and wondering, “Why Do I Still Have a Post-Baby Belly After Giving Birth?” – Maybe you have a condition called Diastasis Recti.
+Are you disappointed with your bulging tummy and wondering, “Why Do I Still Have a Baby Belly After Giving Birth?” – Maybe you have a condition called Diastasis Recti.

 During pregnancy, your body changes a lot.
 Although some new mums regain their pre-pregnancy bodies within weeks of giving birth, it doesn’t happen that way for most mums.
 You may find it difficult to return to your pre-pregnancy shape.

-Diastasis Recti is the separation of the abdominal muscles due to the increased stress and tension on the abdominal muscles as the baby grows inside your belly.
-It occurs when the right and left sides of the rectus abdominis muscle (at the front of your tummy) separate as your belly expands, like “a zipper that’s undone.” and don’t fully come back together after giving birth.
+Diastasis Recti is the separation of the abdominal muscles due to the increased stress and tension on the abdominal muscles as the baby grows inside your uterus.
+It occurs when the right and left sides of the rectus abdominis muscle (at the front of your tummy) separate as your belly expands, like “a zipper that’s undone” and don’t fully come back together after giving birth.

 Diastasis Recti is relatively common with 1 in 2 women experiencing diastasis recti postpartum.
 However, you might be at a higher risk for developing diastasis recti if:

-- You gave birth to heavy babies or Twin pregnancies,
+- You gave birth to heavy babies or twins

-The most noticeable symptom of diastasis recti is a belly bulge that doesn’t go away 8 weeks after delivering your baby.
+The most noticeable symptom of diastasis recti is a belly bulge that doesn’t go away 8 weeks after childbirth.
 Other symptoms include:

 - Bulging belly